Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 application (therefore the cluster) is under.
 The higher the load, the higher the likelihood.

+If you want this to really work, you need to isolate your data paths, do not *add* space to the OS disk/parition, rather take the docker IO, logging, etc that you have in the OS partition and put it anywhere else.
+The operating system disk should be left to the OS, and the kernel.
+It's not a data store.

+Expanding the disk also means you'll get less consistency and ability to rationalize about the IO paths as you would have just about everything on the system dumping things into one big bucket.
+Thats also another massive single point of failure.

 I will go into more details and pros/cons on mitigation & cluster design considerations later.